 Tickets to the Kremlin can only be refunded in the window between the purchase and the entry time mentioned on the ticket.
 Expired tickets cannot be refunded.

 The castle is accessible on all days except for Thursday.
-During the summer, you can visit all the museum spaces apart from the Armoury Chamber between 9:30 A.M. and 6:00 P.M, and between 10:00 A.M. and 05:00 P.M. during the winter.
-The Armoury Chamber is open from 10:00 A.M. to 6:00 P.M but with an interval system for entry with the first entry being at 10:00 A.M and the final entry at 4:30 P.M.
+During the summer, you can visit all the museum spaces apart from the Museum between 9:30 A.M. and 6:00 P.M, 10:00pm to 5:00pm on Winter.
+The Armoury Chamber is open from 10:00 A.M. to 6:00 P.M.

 Accessibility may also be subject to the ongoing Covid-19 regulations, therefore it would be better to check the official website of the Kremlin museum before your visit.
 While Covid transmission is on the rise, you may be required to get a PCR test within 24 hours prior to your visit.